German-Cobian/TV-Shows/README.md

 # TV-Shows

-This website displays TV shows that include the word "comedy in their title.
+This Javascript app displays TV shows that include the word "comedy in their title.
 The user can input "likes" as well as comments on the shows of his/her choice.

 ![Display all](/src/img/Display-all.png?raw=true "Display all shows")